zynomon/error/README.md

 </details>

-e.html is supposed to work as an index viewer every e.html is hardlinked

-so adding e after any zynomon.gtihub.io/error/ turns on index viewer you could try out here is the link, https://zynomon.github.io/error/e.html
+e.html is supposed to work as an index viewer every e.html is hardlinked so adding e.html after any zynomon.gtihub.io/error/ turns on index viewer you could try out here is the link, https://zynomon.github.io/error/e.html

 ---